 We have covered this many, many, many times on this program.

-And he said in honor of his past service to our country, Navy CEO Eddie Gallagher will soon be moved to less restrictive confinement while he awaits his day in court.
+And he said, in honor of his past service to our country, Navy SEAL Eddie Gallagher will soon be moved to less restrictive confinement while he awaits his day in court.

 Process should move quickly.

-And in the case of Gallagher was arrested on September 11th while receiving medical care, Cam Camp Pendleton has been held in San Diego's naval consolidated Brig Miramar with like, oh, sex offenders, rapists, pedophiles.
+And in the case that Gallagher was arrested on September 11th while receiving medical care, Camp Pendleton has been held in San Diego's Naval Consolidated Brig Miramar with like, oh, sex offenders, rapists, pedophiles.

-You know, the lawmakers blasted during a uh Capitol Hill rally on Thursday.
+You know, the lawmakers blasted during a Capitol Hill rally on Thursday.

 Gallagher has pleaded not guilty to war crimes stemming from a deployment to Iraq nearly two years ago.

-That is that you have men and women in the in the battlefield that are being second-guessed while they are having handcuffs put on them.
+That is that you have men and women in the battlefield that are being second-guessed while they are having handcuffs put on them.

 And then if they make a wrong decision, this is during a time of war, then they are being held accountable and they're trying to prosecute these people.

-And it's not, you know, we told you about Christian Saucier.
+And it's not, you know, we told you about Christian Saussier.

-So all of a sudden, Clint is there with his platoon, he's leading that platoon.
+So all of a sudden, Clint is there with his platoon.

 So he had to make a split-second decision.